 bundles of joy, new york

 Bundles of Joy New York offers essential items to babies, toddlers, and new parents in need.
 Located in Westchester County, they partner with the community to support low-income and homeless families.
 They provide necessary items for new parents to help their children thrive, free of charge, thanks to generous donations.
-Becoming a new parent is hard enough, so Bundles of Joy ensures famlies have the resources to feel prepared.
-Their aim is to empower new parents and build lasting confidence.
+Becoming a new parent is hard enough, so Bundles of Joy ensures families have the resources to feel prepared.
+They aim to empower new parents and build lasting confidence.
+It’s incredible to see this kindness in action.

 Read more